takeshape/takeshape-starter-api-indexing-auth0-shopify/README.md

+## WARNING

+This project is for demonstration purposes only.
+Do not use or base a project on this as it contains **unsafe permissions**.

 # TakeShape Starter Auth0 + Stripe

 The following is a guide to launch a Next.JS project that uses Auth0 for authentication, Stripe for purchasing